Chapter 24:

 ‘Even I didn’t know about the one under the sea!’
 Sumire said.

-Their curious and glittering eyes were all on him,
+Their curious and sparkling eyes were all on him.

 Sumire tilted her head.
 ‘Wasn’t that scary?’

-‘It was,’ he admitted softly, ‘but also… kind of beautiful.
-I could feel the magic under my feet every day, like the earth breathing.’
+‘It was,’ he admitted, ‘but also… kind of beautiful.
+I could feel the magic under my feet every day.
+It felt like the earth was breathing.’

-He turned back to the map, tracing the glowing lines with his finger.
+He turned back to the map and traced the glowing lines with his finger.
 ‘When I got older, I wanted to see how far those lines reached, so I travelled from shrine to shrine, mountain to mountain.
 I was looking for music, actually.’

 ‘Music?’
 Kojiro asked.